gabelula/rust-workshop/curriculum/02-basics.md

 Goals: learn how to speed up development setup by using Cargo to create a project

-`cargo new my_project` sets up the directory structure, a configuration template, and initializes git
+`cargo new my_project --bin` sets up the directory structure, a configuration template, and initializes git `--bin` indicates a binary project instead of a library

 ## Exercise 5
 ### Compile errors